Vietnam.vn - Nền tảng quảng bá Việt Nam

 The decision to combine subjects like this also comes from the experience of closely following students for 3-4 years of implementing the new program and seeing that physics and chemistry are necessary subjects for students in general, not just students with career orientation in engineering and technology.

 According to her, choosing a field, choosing a career first, then choosing a major, and then choosing a school is something she always reminds 10th graders to do.
-And in the meeting with 10th grade parents, the story of early career guidance for students is also something she spends a lot of time sharing.
+And in the meeting with 10th grade parents, the story of early career guidance for students is also something she spent a lot of time sharing.

-"Every day while going out or eating together, you can talk to your children about future careers.
+"Every day while going out or eating together, you can talk with your children about future careers.
 Starting from traditional family careers to careers that are of interest to society, careers that suit your children's personalities and qualities.

 Even if your children don't like anything, you can try writing down with them the jobs they hate, for example, as a way to have a basis to research information and find opportunities to experience with them.
-That is the journey we take to help our children nurture their dreams," Ms. Nhiep discussed with parents and said that this is something that should accompany children for a long time instead of thinking about it close to the exam or admission period.
+That is the journey we take to help our children nurture their dreams," Ms. Nhiep discussed with parents and said that this is something that should accompany children for a long time instead of thinking about it near the exam or admission period.

 hiệu trưởng - Ảnh 2.